Shahid-coder/Shahid-flappy-bird/README.md

 for gaming purpose.
 It is a comprehensive, flexible game that lets you play day and night.

-Shahid-flapy-bird was originally developed by shahid
+Shahid-flappy-bird was originally developed by shahid

 ## Install
 This project uses pygame module .